unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 Go to the top of the [List](#list) of work products.

-### Project Work First Draft
+### Project Paper First Draft
-The first draft of the paper or dissertation will have the following content based on your review of and updates to similar content in your outline:
+The first draft of the project paper will have the following content based on your review of and updates to similar content in your outline:
 * Reviewed/updated **overarching goal of the study/investigation** carried out
-by your project work:
+by your project work thatin Section 1.
-  * In the 1st section of the paper
-  * or in the 1st chapter of your dissertation
-* Reviewed/updated **project work objectives** (or subgoals or milestones) of the study you have planned in order to achieve the study's goal.
+* Reviewed/updated **project work objectives** (or subgoals or milestones) of the study you have planned in order to achieve the study's goal (Section 2).
 This is NOT to be confused with the results of project.
 This is where you say HOW you've reached the study's goal.
-  * In the 2nd section of the paper
-  * or in the 2nd chapter of the dissertation, or in a  section of the 1st chapter.
-* Reviewed/updated **project work approach**
+* Reviewed/updated **project work approach** in Section 3.
-  * In the 3rd section of the paper
-  * or in separate chapter of the dissertation, typically following the background/literature review chapter.
-* Reviewed/updated **project work results** in a separate section/chapter
+* Reviewed/updated **project work results** in Section 4.
-(what you expect and partially obtained)
-* Drafted **evaluation of the results** based on project work objectives and evaluation criteria and evaluation methods you describe in this section.
+* Draf of the **evaluation of the results** based on project work objectives and evaluation criteria and evaluation methods you describe in this section.
-* Do NOT write the abstract.
-We are not ready to knowledgeably synthesize in 300 words the entire paper/dissertation.
+* Do NOT write the abstract yet.
+You are not ready to knowledgeably synthesize in 300 words the entire project paper.

+Thesis first draft is organized in chapters.
+Different from the project paper, a thesis first draft must have a chapter on the relevant literature, theoretical background, and what is known about the particular topic of the thesis.
+Therefore, the thesis draft also has a more extensive Referencees section.

 Go to the top of the [List](#list) of work products.

-### Project Work Almost Final Draft
+### Almost Final Draft (project or thesis)
 * **Updated title**
   * Must be about the STUDY, not the primary result of your study
 * **Abstract draft**